 - Camera shake?
 That is going to be difficult to fix.

 GET IT RIGHT ON THE SPOT

 If you have to change the settings during the shoot, the do it.
 If you have to remove a piece of rubbish, then do it.
 A gentle reminder here – Spend 5 minutes to change the settings on the spot, not spend hours trying to fix things in post process.

-SHOOT IN RAW
+SHOOT IN RAW!

 DON’T LIMIT YOURSELF WITH THE PROCESS FLOW OF OTHERS

 What works for me may not work for you.
 I like tea, you may like coffee.
 So use these guides as a starting point to build your own work flow.
 Please don’t depend on the guides like some kind of iron forged law.
 A true photo ninja must be flexible in the craft.

-CAMERA RAW EDITING
+COOKING WITH CAMERA RAW

-Now that we are done with the pre-shoot stuff, we shall move into the editing parts.
+Now that we are done with the basic stuff, we shall move into the editing parts.
 If you shoot in RAW as recommended, Photoshop should fire up Camera RAW when you open a RAW file.
 This is one very powerful tool that you need to master.
 Lightroom users, don’t worry, you should have the exact same Camera RAW as well.

 So how do we play with all of these?